tomeir2105/stockops_final_project/rpi-wifi-router/README.md

 This project automates the setup of a Raspberry Pi as a full Wi‑Fi router / access point running Debian 13 (trixie).
 It configures the network interfaces, access point, DHCP/DNS server, NAT, and persistence — all through staged, idempotent Bash scripts.

+## Important
+First update the wan interface in .env
 ## Features
 - Modular staged installer (0 → 6)
 - Automatic OS and kernel validation